m-e-w/steam_bi/README.md

 ## Visualization
 - You can use any data visualization software that can connect to MySQL
-- Testing was done with Apache Superset and Microsoft PowerBI
+- Testing was done with Apache Superset and Microsoft Power BI
-- Sample PowerBI dashboards are included (Apache Superset tbd pending testing importing/exporting between Superset environments)
+- Sample Power BI dashboards are included (Apache Superset tbd pending testing importing/exporting between Superset environments)

 ### Superset
 - You can use any Superset environment
 - Testing was done using a Superset docker container stack deployed via docker-compose: https://superset.apache.org/docs/installation/installing-superset-using-docker-compose
 - You will need to connect Superset to MySQL: https://superset.apache.org/docs/databases/mysql

-### PowerBI
+### Power BI
-- You can use PowerBI desktop or PowerBI Service
+- You can use Power BI desktop or Power BI Service
-- Testing was done using PowerBI Desktop: https://apps.microsoft.com/store/detail/power-bi-desktop/9NTXR16HNW1T?hl=en-us&gl=US
+- Testing was done using Power BI Desktop: https://apps.microsoft.com/store/detail/power-bi-desktop/9NTXR16HNW1T?hl=en-us&gl=US
-- You will need to connect PowerBI to MySQL
+- You will need to connect Power BI to MySQL
     - Install MySQL Connector/NET 8.0.16
         - This is a direct link to the most recent version that works: https://downloads.mysql.com/archives/get/p/6/file/mysql-connector-net-8.0.16.msi
         - This is a link where you can select the version for yourself and can see the MD5 checksums and GnuPG signatures: https://downloads.mysql.com/archives/c-net/